software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

   as the solution should be easy to find.
 - Next, a description of the solution in one or more paragraphs.
 Include examples under the heading `## Examples`.

-  When writing the solution section, keep in mind that no pattern is meant to exist in isolation.
-There may be components of the solution that are best described as smaller patterns that support the one you are writing.

   Examples should be diverse and numerous; you almost cannot have too many.
   When trying to get at the essence of something very abstract there is no subsitute for a